Many aspiring entrepreneurs and business owners obsess about starting a business. This obsession can be all-encompassing, and most never get started.

 The lesson we learn from history is that this risk can be fatal.
 It’s hard to reverse course when your business has been made irrelevant.

-So, whether you’re an aspiring entrepreneur building your first product to compete with established companies, or a large, established company looking to innovate, product design and product development is critical to success.
+Whether you’re an aspiring entrepreneur building your first product to compete with established companies, or a large, established company looking to innovate, product design is critical to success.

 Unfortunately, as many as nine out of ten new product launches fail.